UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_PolyProxy.rst

    .. method:: getMaterialIndex()

       Returns the material bucket index of the polygon.
-      This index and the ones returned by getVertexIndex() are needed to retrieve the vertex proxy from :class:`MeshProxy`.
+      This index and the ones returned by getVertexIndex() are needed to retrieve the vertex proxy from :class:`~bge.types.KX_MeshProxy`.

       :return: the material index in the mesh
       :rtype: integer